Southern Ohio Copperheads: 2008: A Year of Promise and Disappointment

-On paper, the 2008 season had the potential to be the best in Copperheads' history.
-Esteemed Shawnee State University head coach Ted Tom led the team along with talented assistants Andrew Engebretson and Chris Moore.
-Featuring Northwestern University star outfielder Jake Goebbert, the University of North Carolina at Asheville slugger Phillip Vaughn, and Ohio University pitcher Joe Stover, the squad started out the season strong.
+Shawnee State University head coach Ted Tom led the team along with assistants Andrew Engebretson and Chris Moore.
+Featuring Northwestern University outfielder Jake Goebbert, the University of North Carolina at Asheville slugger Phillip Vaughn, and Ohio University pitcher Joe Stover, the squad started out the season strong.
 The Copperheads posted a 5-1 mark in their first six games but faltered into a 7-game losing streak in early July.
-Proving resilient, however, Coach Tom's team posted a seven-game winning streak in late July to force their way back into playoff contention.
-Only needing to win one game of an August 3 doubleheader against Lima Locos to enter the GLSCL playoffs, the Copperheads stumbled in both games to finish the season with a 19–21 record.
+Coach Tom's team then posted a seven-game winning streak in late July to force their way back into playoff contention.
+Needing to win one game of an August 3 doubleheader against Lima Locos to enter the GLSCL playoffs, the Copperheads stumbled in both games to finish the season with a 19–21 record.
 Though tied for the sixth and final playoff berth, the squad lost the tiebreaker to Lake Erie by losing the season series 3-1.